Writing Mentoring

 1. Each week we’ll look at something participants have written and analyze it for weaknesses, strengths, and make suggestions to improve the piece itself.
 If nobody offers anything I’ll either offer something I’ve written or take an excerpt from a book currently on the market.

-2. We are respectful and honoring of each other especially when we’re eviscerating each others’ work.
+2. We are respectful and honoring of each other especially when we’re eviscerating others’ work.
 People are not their work, and everyone is working towards some goal.
 Our purpose is to help each other towards their goal.

 3. Along with the above, all genres are welcome because all genres have something to teach us.

-4. My end goal is to teach you enough so you’ll a) not need me any more or b) be able to confidently go on to someone more capable than I (and let me know who they are.
+4. My end goal is to teach you enough so that you’ll a) not need me any more or b) be able to confidently go on to someone more capable than I (and let me know who they are.
 I’m learning, too!).

 5. Should I look at your work and believe I’m not going to be helpful (or I simply enjoy reading it), I’ll let you know, refund your payment, and may suggest a critique group to you.

-7. Each class starts with an exercise which is the equivalent of musicians’ exercises to learn technique.
+7. Each class starts with an exercise which is the equivalent of musicians exercises to learn technique.
 The goal is to stimulate your creativity in the class and provide you methods to get yourself out of slumps and avoid blocks.

 Joseph is passionate about writing and storytelling, and about supporting other authors and sharing knowledge with them.
 His editing skills are considerable.
 He is thorough, professional and knowledgeable.
 He is not shy with the red pen, but he is quick to offer suggestions and guide you to the right solution.
 Rather than merely identifying an issue or – equally frustrating – giving you the answer, he teaches.
 This willingness to teach is what makes him such a valuable editor. – Worcester, MA